elaforge/karya/doc/background.md

 score notation down to a flat sequence of notes.
 Similar to the way a csound score can't work with sample level synthesis, the note level output of a Haskore player can't become notation again.
-So in the same way that csound is a one way notes -> sound -> speaker pipeline, Haskore is a one way trip: score -> notes -> sound -> speaker.
+So in the same way that csound is a one way notes &rarr; sound &rarr; speaker pipeline, Haskore is a one way
+trip: score &rarr; notes &rarr; sound &rarr; speaker.
 I don't know if there's a standard name for this distinction, so I'll call it a "two phase" system.
 Of course there are more than just two phases involved in the whole journey from score to sound, but I'm only talking about the top two.

 For instance, if you have two separate players that realize staccato in different ways, you would have to put a special key in the score saying which